llm-bible/llm-bible.github.io/_publications/goldstein2025jailbreaking.markdown

 bibkey: goldstein2025jailbreaking
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2501.10800"}
-tags: ['Responsible AI', 'Security', 'RAG']
+tags: ['Responsible AI', 'RAG', 'Security']
 ---
 We discuss the ``Infinitely Many Paraphrases'' attacks (IMP), a category of jailbreaks that leverages the increasing capabilities of a model to handle